rkyzk/poetry-2023/public/documents/MANUALTESTS.md

 # Manual Tests

-As of Sep.
-17th, I am still conducting the tests and retaking screen shots.
+I made changes after the app was first made.
+As of Oct.
+15th, I still need to reconduct the tests and take screen shots.

 ### Testing If Goals (User Stories) are achieved